 ATLANTIC COUNTY, N.J.
-(KYW Newsradio) — Police have arrested a suspect wanted in connection with a shooting near Stockton University’s campus Thursday afternoon that left one person injured.
+(KYW Newsradio) — Police have arrested a suspect in connection with a shooting near Stockton University’s campus Thursday afternoon that left a woman injured.

-The university issued a shelter-in-place alert to students and staff around 1:20 p.m., saying there was police activity on the Galloway campus.
+The university issued a shelter-in-place alert to students and staff around 1:20 p.m., saying there was police activity near campus.
 Those outside were advised to find shelter indoors, and drivers were urged to avoid the area.

 The shelter-in-place was lifted just after 4 p.m.
-The university said all classes are cancelled for the rest of the day and will resume as usual Friday morning.
-Around 5 p.m., police arrested one suspect "at a local housing development."
+The university cancelled classes for the rest of the day and said they would resume as usual on Friday morning.
+Around 5 p.m., police arrested 46-year-old actor Ernest Heinz without incident at a residence in the Blue Heron Pines Development.

 In a statement, Stockton's president said, while the shooting did not occur on campus, they will always prioritize safety.